Japanese destroyer Ōnami (1942): Construction and career

 On the night of 24–25 November 1943, Ōnami led a troop transport/evacuation run to Buka Island.
 In the Battle of Cape St. George, she was torpedoed by the destroyers USS Charles Ausburne, Claxton and/or Dyson, 55 mi east-southeast of Cape St. George (05°15′S 153°49′E). Ōnami blew up and sank with all hands, including ComDesDiv 31 (Captain Kiyoto Kagawa).
-Captain Kiyoto Kagawa was posthumously promoted two ranks, one of the few IJN destroyer skippers so honored.
+Onami's Commanding Officer, Commander Kiyoshi Kikkawa, was posthumously promoted two ranks, one of the few IJN destroyer skippers so honored.